Alexandria Virginia Courthouse Criminal Defense

 Secured Bond is traditional cash bond.
 You will be required to pay a certain amount to the Court in order to be released.
 There are two ways to satisfy this.
 First, you can pay the amount yourself.
 If you have the means to do this, then, after you comply with all of your obligations, your bond payment will be returned to you.
 If you do not, your bond may be forfeited.
 On the other hand, if you cannot afford this payment, you may elect to hire a bail-bond company.
 These are companies that pay your bond for you, and then recover that money from the Court once you comply with your obligations, and attend your trial.
 In return you will pay a fraction of the bond up-front, typically 10%. you will not get anything back; that 10% is the cost of their services.

-The financial cost is not the only consideration for Bond Motions.
+The financial cost is not the only consideration for bond motions in Virginia.
 The Court may impose a broad scope of other restrictions on you.
 These are typically intended to 1) promote public safety, and 2) ensure your appearance at future hearings.
 Bond considerations can include, but are not limited to:

 • No contact with any alleged victim